-Estimations of central government funding beyond 2021/22 are therefore extremely difficult to make until the outcome of the funding reviews are known.
-As detailed in Section 8 above there is a clear risk that the actual levels of central government funding beyond the current year (i.e. for 2022/2023 onwards) may differ from the amounts for those years that are reflected within this update.
+Estimates of business rate income continue to be difficult to predict and are subject to increased volatility as a result of the pandemic and associated knock on effects on timings of funds flowing to and from the collection fund.
+Estimations of central government funding beyond 2022/23 are also extremely difficult to make until the outcome of the funding reviews are known.
+There is a clear risk that the actual levels of central government funding beyond the current year may differ from the amounts for those years that are reflected within this update.

 The Financial Forecast will be updated for future years as and when there is greater clarity regarding the central government funding regime.
-Until there is more certainty over future funding arrangements for local government, this will remain a high level financial risk.
+Until there is more certainty over future funding arrangements for local government, this will remain high level financial risk to the council's financial position.